sarahmwiser/react-app-design/week1/create-react-app/readme.md

-## Starting the app:

-## This React app was created by Create React App which scaffolds a new React Project
+### This React app was created by Create React App which scaffolds a new React Project

-Create React App is a build tool-chain that includes the following tools:
+<a href="https://create-react-app.dev/">Create React App</a> is a build tool-chain that includes the following tools:

 - react and react-dom packages
 - babel to transpile the JSX to react elements (DOM elements)